pferrot/pferrot.github.io/_pages/index.md

 ### Programming languages

-*Java, Scala, Python, PHP, JavaScript, Bash, SQL.*
+*Java, Scala, Python, PHP, JavaScript, Bash, SQL,...*

-I will develop new solutions, refactor existing ones or work on a proof of concept, working in autonomy or with your team, in any of those programming languages.
+I will develop new solutions, refactor existing ones or work on a proof of concept, working in autonomy or with your team, in any a variety of programming languages.

 ### Open source